majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

 ## schedule Tasks

-the cron job will excecute every hour
+the cron job will execute every hour

 change it to pass your needs .